Myanmar military assures U.N. of 'harsh' action on sexual assault

 Suu Kyi’s office also said in a statement that cooperation was needed from Bangladesh on the repatriation of refugees.

-Buddhist-majority Myanmar has for years denied Rohingya citizenship, freedom of movement and access to basic services such as healthcare.
-Many in Myanmar regard Rohingya as illegal immigrants from mostly Muslim Bangladesh.

-Additional reporting By Yimou Lee; Editing by Robert Birsel
+Reporting by Michelle Nichols and Yimou Lee in YANGON; Editing by Robert Birsel and Darren Schuettler